micharbet/CLE/doc/HOWTO.md

   cle deploy
 ```

-You can as well run clerc as a regular script e.g.:
+You can as well run clerc as a regular script with the same effect:

 ```
   chmod 755 clerc